Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 ## Fileserver
 ### QNAP TS-832X
 While the R510 was a pretty potent server, it was quite redundant as any kind of fast storage since the VRTX had its own internal diskshelf.
-So i began to look for replacement, and landed on the QNAP Ts-832X with dual 10Gbps SFP+, and dual 1GbE.
+So I began to look for replacement, and landed on the QNAP Ts-832X with dual 10Gbps SFP+, and dual 1GbE.
 Together with 8 disk slots it became a pretty good bulk storage for backups of clients and server configs.
 There's currently 5 disks which are shucked WD Elements 10TB, so far they have been chugging along pretty well.
 And it also left me room for 3 additional drives before the next serious upgrade.

 ## Virtual Machines